-- To report satisfactorily the HF Measures Group it requires all measures for each patient within the eligible professional's patient sample to be reported a minimum of once during the reporting period. - Measures #5 and #8 are represented differently from the corresponding individual measures.
+- To report satisfactorily the HF Measures Group it requires all applicable measures for each patient within the eligible professional's patient sample to be reported a minimum of once during the reporting period. - Measures #5 and #8 are represented differently from the corresponding individual measures.
 Therefore the individual measures are specified and analyzed in a slightly different manner than the same measures contained within the measures group.
-Use the measure specifications as defined within the measures group for reporting purposes in order to satisfactorily report the measures group. - Measures groups containing a measure with a 0% performance rate will not be counted as satisfactorily reporting the measures group.
+Use the measure specifications as defined within the measures group for reporting purposes in order to satisfactorily report the measures group. - Measure #47 need only be reported on patients 65 years and older. - Measure #110 only needs to be reported a minimum of once during the reporting period when the patient's visit included in the patient sample population is between January and March for the 2014-2015 influenza season OR between October and December for the 2015-2016 influenza season.
+When the patient's office visit is between April and September, Measure #110 is not applicable and will not affect the eligible provider's reporting or performance rate.
+Measure #110 need only be reported on patients 18 years and older. - Measures groups containing a measure with a 0% performance rate will not be counted as satisfactorily reporting the measures group.
 The recommended clinical quality action must be performed on at least one patient for each measure within the measures group reported by the eligible professional.
 Performance exclusion quality-data codes are not counted in the performance denominator.
-If the eligible professional submits all performance exclusion quality-data codes, the performance rate would be 0/0 and would be considered satisfactorily reporting. - NOTE: The detailed instructions in this specification apply exclusively to the reporting and analysis of the included measures under the measures groups option.
+If the eligible professional submits all performance exclusion quality-data codes, the performance rate would be 0/0 and would be considered satisfactorily reporting.
+If a measure within a measures group is not applicable to a patient, the patient would not be counted in the performance denominator for that measure (e.g., Preventive Care Measures Group Measure #39: Screening or Therapy for Osteoporosis for Women would not be applicable to male patients according to the patient sample criteria).
+If the measure is not applicable for all patients within the sample, the performance rate would be 0/0 and would be considered satisfactorily reporting. - NOTE: The detailed instructions in this specification apply exclusively to the reporting and analysis of the included measures under the measures group option.

-► Measure #5 (NQF 0081): Heart Failure (HF): Angiotensin-Converting Enzyme (ACE) Inhibitor or Angiotensin Receptor Blocker (ARB) Therapy for Left Ventricular Systolic Dysfunction (LVSD)
+► Measure #5 (NQF 0081): Heart Failure (HF): Angiotensin-Converting Enzyme (ACE) Inhibitor or Angiotensin Receptor Blocker (ARB) Therapy for Left Ventricular Systolic Dysfunction (LVSD) -- National Quality Strategy Domain: Effective Clinical Care